-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Coventry is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Coventry is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Coventry is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Coventry who work in office and administrative support (15.67%), sales jobs (9.58%), and management occupations (8.54%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Coventry is worth considering.

-The percentage of people in Coventry who are college-educated is somewhat higher than the average US community of 21.84%: 25.75% of adults in Coventry have at least a bachelor's degree.
+The overall education level of Coventry is somewhat higher than in the average US city of 21.84%: 25.75% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Coventry in 2010 was $32,609, which is lower middle income relative to Rhode Island, and wealthy relative to the rest of the US.
 This equates to an annual income of $130,436 for a family of four.
 However, Coventry contains both very wealthy and poor people as well.